jjloomis/adobe-audition-basic-audio-editing/editing/using-track-controls.md

 # Using track controls

-In a Multritrack Session, track controls apply changes to all sound bites within the audio track.
+In a Multritrack Session, track controls apply changes to all sound bites in the audio track.

 | Track control | How it works |
 | --- | --- |